ClareonTheCritter/articles/not_wired_wrong.md

 I know now, that nobody is like me.
 But there are lots out there who share similar feelings to me.

 And that every human, whatever their neurologically wired disposition, are capable of these feelings too.
 They yearn to be *free* of their wiring.
 To make choices and live their own lives.
 To live joyfully and honestly and cooperatively.
+To help create an open, accepting and just world.
 This is the gift I am to share with the world.